-3.1 This includes the initial phases of a reflective journal.
+3.1.
+This includes the initial phases of a reflective journal.

-As a part of their learning of EYE L3 MP 1 study skills, learners will be introduced to the skills required for reflective practice.
+As a part of their initial Study Skills unit of the same qualification, learners will be introduced to the skills required for reflective practice.
 Reflection on their own learning, as well as the children in their care, is at the heart of all Montessori practice.
 Therefore, it is important to make effective use of this when considering evidence that can be included in a portfolio.

-The evidence for assessment of this unit will be produced during the professional placement, though as the previous unit demands an approach that integrates the theory, best practice and curriculum units, this unit also encourages learners to engage with reflective practice in a way that holistically connects these three thematic categories of units.
+The evidence for assessment of this unit will be produced during the professional placement, though as the previous unit demands an approach which integrates the theory, best practice and curriculum units, this unit also encourages learners to engage with reflective practice in a way that holistically connects these three thematic categories of units.

-This engagement is focused and formalised through an individual, personal reflective journal, that will record stages on the journey undertaken by the learner, in much the same way as they are recording the stages in development of the children with whom they work.
+This engagement is focused and formalised through an individual, personal reflective journal, which will record stages on the journey undertaken by the learner, in much the same way as they are recording the stages in development of the children with whom they work.